matanmarkind/active_standby/README.md

    and can instead either utilize the pre-made collections, or generate the wrapper for their struct using one of the macros and then just implement the mutable API for the generated AsLockWriteGuard.
-2. collections - Shared and lockless active_standby structs for common collections.
-Each table type has its own `AsLock` (shared) / `AsLockHandle` (lockless), as opposed to `RwLock` where you simply pass in the table.
+2. collections - Sync and lockless active_standby structs for common collections.
+Each table type has its own `AsLock` (sync) and `AsLockHandle` (lockless), as opposed to `RwLock` where you simply pass in the table.
 This is because users can't simply gain write access to the underlying table and then mutate it.
 Instead mutations are done through UpdateTables so that both